 As I have mentioned in other posts, I have one Christmas tradition I follow every year.
 I insist on doing something Christmas-related in all of New York City’s five boroughs.
 People usually ask me, “What is there to do in Staten Island?”

 This experience is more than just a tour of historic homes.
 At each location, you get to see what Christmas would have been like at the time when the home was built.
 As a special treat, the tour is led by local docents, each with the most bee-yoo-ti-ful Staten Island accent you ever heard.
 Here are a few of my favorite stops on this tour:

 1) Lake-Tyson House

 This home is original to Staten Island, though it was once located in a different part of the borough.
-It was built around 1740 by a farmer named Joseph Guyon who lived here with his family and some enslaved people.
+It was built around 1740 by a farmer named Joseph Guyon who lived here with his family and enslaved workers.
 (Some people don’t realize that slavery wasn’t abolished in New York State until the 1820s.)

 There are usually even people performing that kind of dance that involves touching hands and walking around a lot that you always see Elizabeth and Darcy doing in filmed versions of Pride and Prejudice.
 I’m just going to assume that dance is called the Darcy Dance and hope the name catches on.
 (Darcy would not approve.
 Darcy loves sassy ladies, and he hates dancing.)

 These olykoek are made straight in front of you in the historic Lake-Tyson house kitchen and you get to pop them directly in your mouth while they are still sizzling.
 Those colonial Dutch people were making hand-made artisanal doughnuts even before it was trendy!
 And they didn’t even have Instagram to show the latest food trends.

 2) General Store

 The reason tinsel got its name is because it actually used to be made of tin.
 They have some samples in the general store made by a tinsmith who works on the property during the day time.
 Sadly, the tinsel is not for sale.

-6) Stephens-Black House
+3) Stephens-Black House

 The best part of the Stephens-Black House is either the chance to light a Christmas tree with real candles or the 19th century style sugar plum that they give you as a sweet treat at the end.
 Actually I think the real Christmas miracle was learning that everyone in the 19th century had an accent just like Bobby Bacala from The Sopranos.

-Evening: Pizza at Denino’s
+24 Hour Treat: Pizza at Denino’s

 Denino’s has opened a second location in Greenwich Village, but though the pizza is delicious at both places, the vibe in Greenwich Village simply can’t compare.
 If you aren’t visiting Staten Island during the Christmas season, and the Candlelight Tours aren’t available, please just come here for dinner and the experience anyway.

 That’s 24 Hours: Staten Island Things to Do

 Note: If you want to know how I put my travel itineraries together, just click here.
 Keep in mind that while each article is about how to spend 24 hours in a place, that doesn’t mean you should ONLY spend 24 Hours with the best Staten Island things to do.
 And there’s a million other things to do in New York City.
 Want to spend Christmas in New York?
 With the Brooklyn Bridge?
 What about 24 hours in Manhattan?
 How about the Bronx?
 Or the best museums in Manhattan?
 I’ve got you covered here!